 E. Have not investigated their waterfalling opportunities yet

-Before I touch the benefits of waterfalling for publishers, I need to address the importance of having a clever overall ad exchange strategy.
+Before I touch on the benefits of waterfalling for publishers, I need to address the importance of having a clever overall ad exchange strategy.
 Having that is 10 times more important than any waterfalling attempt.

 I must admit, it worried me to see that so many publishers have hooked up with the wrong ad exchange partners.
 Meaning their hit and run play, without having a strategy in place at all.